SpecFlowOSS/SpecFlowWiki/Visual-Studio-Integration-Features.md

 * Black: bound steps
 * Grey italics: parameters in bound steps

+You can thus tell immediately which steps in a feature file have been bound.

 ## Intellisense (auto-completion) for Keywords and Steps
 IntelliSense makes SpecFlow easy to use when integrated with Visual Studio, providing quick access to the available steps definitions.
 Intellisense uses find-as-you-type to restrict the list of suggested entries.
 Note that all the steps in all "*.feature" files are displayed, filtered by type (Given, When, Then).